 Government Affairs Committees

-The Grassroots Committee seeks to guide ABC National and its grassroots program to better inform members of important legislation which impacts their company and employees; cultivate influential relationships with representatives in the government at every level; educate and provide resources to members and to motivate them to become active in the political process; demonstrate to members the importance of their participation in the political and legislative process as well as shape legislation in ways that are favorable to the Association’s goals.
+The Committee supports the ABC strategic goal to increase the political influence of ABC to advance the merit shop philosophy and free enterprise.
+It seeks to guide ABC National and its grassroots program to better inform members of important legislation which impacts their company and employees; cultivate influential relationships with representatives in the government at every level; educate and provide resources to members and to motivate them to become active in the political process; demonstrate to members the importance of their participation in the political and legislative process as well as shape legislation in ways that are favorable to the Association’s goals.
 Committee members are called on to be an advocate themselves, as well as provide insight from their experience on a personal, member and chapter level.

 : The Grassroots Committee is open to all ABC members.